Marvel Super Hero Island: Original work as "DC Superhero Land"

+Indefinite contract with Marvel

 Meanwhile, Marvel Entertainment Group, Inc. sold off their characters' film rights to several major film studios, including Universal Pictures.
 MCA then eventually negotiated with Marvel for the theme park rights to their characters and both companies signed an agreement on March 22, 1994.
 This contract stipulated that "MCA will construct a complex of attractions, stores and food venues heavily themed around the Marvel properties" under the Marvel Universe banner at the second gate.
 The agreement remains in perpetuity (aka good faith), or indefinitely, unless Universal decides to close the Marvel Universe area, stop making payments for property usage, or Marvel opts out of the contract providing that it needs a reasonable explanation that Universal is mishandling the usage of their property.

 Construction of Islands of Adventure began in 1997, with the Marvel Universe area being officially named "Marvel Super Hero Island".
 Islands of Adventure opened up to soft openings on March 27, 1999, and officially opened two months later on May 28.
 Marvel Super Hero Island is among the six of the original islands in the park.